 Today, we're talking about the differences between HubSpot CMS and WordPress for hosting a website.
 We have our clear preference, but we welcome differences of opinion as long as they're delivered politely and not on threat of fisticuffs at dawn.

 First of all, this blog is based on our webinar.
 So if you're more of the audio-visual sort, you can watch the webinar and download the slide deck, here:

 WordPress works for a lot of people.
 We're not saying otherwise.
-In fact four out of ten websites on the internet use it.
+In fact, four out of ten websites on the internet use it.
 But that doesn't mean it's the only game in town or perfect for everyone.

-We have taken a different route, for example.
+We made a different decision, for example.

-After careful evaluation of the options, Articulate now exclusively designs, builds, and maintains websites on HubSpot CMS (content management system - a.k.a. the system that drives your website).
+After careful evaluation of the options, Articulate now exclusively designs, builds and maintains websites on HubSpot CMS (content management system - a.k.a. the system that drives your website).

 The HubSpot editor makes building new pages or publishing new articles on your blog quick and easy.
-It's a drag and drop experience and is very intuitive, especially if you've seen similar things with Squarespace or Wix.
+It's a drag-and-drop experience and is very intuitive, especially if you've seen similar things with Squarespace or Wix.

 Although WordPress out of the box is also somewhat WYSIWYG (what you see is what you get), and you can get things like Gutenberg, the interface is often clunkier.

 Most of the sites that we see coming into Articulate from clients tend to be pre-Gutenberg sites, meaning building page layouts requires coding or old-fashioned page builders.
 They're hard to edit.
 And if you want to change the layout, you have to go back to a developer.
 With HubSpot, you don't; there's a separation between coding the site and using it.

 This is a screenshot from our own site in the editor: